cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     Output H_2(DST, x || N) mod p [if (b=0): abort]
 ~~~

-Steps that are enclosed in `[[ ]]` are REQUIRED for achieving
+Steps enclosed in `[[ ]]` are REQUIRED for achieving
 verifiability.
 These functions are described in {{dleq}}.
 In the
-verifiable mode, we assume that P's public key is known by V. Notice
+verifiable mode, we assume that P's public key is known by V.

-that revealing `Y` does not reveal k by the well-known hardness of the
+Note that revealing `Y` does not reveal k by the well-known hardness of the
 discrete log problem.

 Strictly speaking, the actual PRF function that is computed is: